boalang/study-template/sample-README.md

 > make rq2

-Similar to the targets for running all analyses, these targets will also trigger running any missing Boa queries.
 You can also run a single analysis on the cached data by adding `-reproduce` to the target name:

 > make rq1-reproduce**TODO: update for your analysis script names**